No 'serious exercise' by states to check silicosis: NHRC

 According to their study, 46% subjects alleged that the police arrested them under the Section even if they went out for personal work like shopping, 38% alleged that they had been either arrested or beaten up even when they just stood outside the brothel and 16% denied facing any such problems.

-The students said that Section 8 of PITA should be repealed and CSWs should be rather charged under the Section 268 of Indian Penal Code, 1860, if they are found causing public nuisance.
+Section 8 of PITA should be repealed and CSWs should be rather charged under

 Social security cell incharge and senior inspector Banupratap Barge said, “PITA section is meant for curbing public nuisance caused due to seduction or solicitation for prostitution effectively.
 We invoke it only if the case merits it.”